marky-mark/emrclient/README.md

 ##### Configure

+The purpose of this call is to cache some of the common parameters.
 Set the master ip and port of the EMR master instance and yarn api (default 8088), this can be found in the EC2 tab.
-This caches the address in `~/.emrclient`
+The cache is currently in `~/.emrclient`

     ./emrclient configure -m <MASTER IP:PORT> -b <S3 BUCKET> -c <Cluster id> -r <REGION>